 Apollo 8 Television

-Apollo 8 had onboard an RCA black and white slow-scan TV camera.
-Like the Westinghouse Lunar Surface TV Camera used on Apollo 11, this produced a non-interlaced 320 line 10 frames per second picture which was scan-converted to 525 line 29.97fps (i.e. NTSC compatible) at the three prime MSFN stations.
+Like the Westinghouse Lunar Surface TV Camera used on Apollo 11, this produced a non-interlaced 320 line, 10 frames per second, picture which was scan-converted to 525 line 29.97fps (i.e. NTSC compatible) at the Goldstone and Madrid.

 During the mission, six broadcasts originated from Apollo 8.
 Five of these were relayed to Houston from Goldstone – and one from Madrid.
 (Until just before Apollo 11, there were no video circuits from Honeysuckle Creek to the outside world.
 While Apollo 8 TV was seen on station, it could not be released in real time.)

-These video clips from Apollo 8 were on a tape loaned by Goddard Apollo TV Engineer Dick Nafzger to the Applied Physics Lab at Johns Hopkins University.
 The 2 inch quadriplex tape contains daily mission highlights.
 These pictures were seen live worldwide during the mission.
-This recording is generally better than other existing recordings I have seen.
+While only showing highlights from each day, this recording is generally better than other recordings I have seen.
 The picture instability at the start of each clip is an artifact of the tape playback.
-(You could save these files to your hard disk for repeat viewing.)

 MPEG 4 files – highlights from Apollo 8 onboard TV